kdnelson/StarWar.POS.Angular/README.md

 ***** TODO *****

-Use Bootstrap container/row/column for all modals start on detail form
+Use Bootstrap container/row/column for all modals and menu cards start on detail form

 ***** Commands *****